Sausage Pinwheels

 - Store leftover sausage pinwheels in an airtight container.

-- They will keep for up to 3 days in the refrigerator.
+- They can last up to 3 days in the refrigerator.

 Freezing Sausage Pinwheels

-- Wrap unbaked logs tightly in plastic wrap before freezing.
+- Wrap each log tightly in plastic wrap before freezing.

 - They can be frozen for up to 2 months.